-Enjoy a look around inside the Ancaster Old Township Hall.
+Enjoy a look inside the Ancaster Old Township Hall.
 Built in 1871 by William H. Thuresson, it is one of the finest pieces of stone architecture in Ancaster – complete with original apron stage, hardwood floors, arched windows and historically accurate colours.
-It has undergone several renovations over the years but the original character remains.
+It has undergone several renovations over the years, but the original character remains.

 - Full wheelchair access

 Building type: Historical landmark